thetestspecimen/linux-notes/roundcube.md

 - custom-favicon.ico
 - custom-logo.svg

-I would recommend that your logo is close to haveing the same height and width dimensions, it doesn't need to be **precise**, but the further away from this you are the more the end result will be scaled.
+I would recommend that your logo is close to having the same height and width dimensions, it doesn't need to be **precise**, but the further away from this you are the more the end result will be scaled.

 ### Favicon